Slavery in Nigeria: Sokoto Caliphate

+In the early 20th-century, the Protectorate of Northern Nigeria had one of the biggest slave populations in the world, one to two and a half million slaves, a flourishing slave trade supplied by slave raids and thousands of slaves given as tributes to the Sultan of Sokoto and his emirs.

+The British high commissioner Lugard abolished the legal status of slavery without compensation and officially declared all children born to slaves after 31 March 1901 as born free; however the slaves were given no assistance and cases of fugitive slaves were often handed over to indigenous Islamic sharia courts, which often restored them back to their Muslim owners.

+By the 1920s big slave trade caravans had been eradicated by the colonial officials, but small scale slave trading was difficult to fully abolish.
+One example was the trade in Adamawa girls, who were bought by merchants and kept for a year in Cameroon learning Hausa until they could be smuggled in to Nigeria to be sold in Kano for concubinage or domestic service.

 Yoruba

 Slavery had traditionally existed among the Yoruba people before it was officially abolished by the British in 1893, during colonialism.
 Owning slaves was a status symbol in Yoruba society.
 A Yoruba person who owned slaves displayed signs of being a wealthy and influential person.
 Slaves were typically captured during territorial expansion and internal and intertribal wars.
 If a town captured another in a war, the captured people would become enslaved by their captors.
 Slaves typically worked for powerful elites of Yoruba society, and they were tasked with farm cultivation, clearing land, or other personal purposes.

 Contact with Muslims and Europeans enhanced the popularity of slavery among the Yoruba people.
 Yoruba elites such as warriors, powerful kings, chiefs, and wealthy merchants began to participate in slave trading because it was a profitable source of income.
 Foreign merchants supplied Yoruba business partners with powerful weapons such as rifles in exchange for slaves.
 The Yoruba used these weapons to conquer their enemies and sell them into the slave trade.